What is Ara Agwu in Igbo Spirituality? (Deific Insanity)

 The Consequences of Ignoring Ara Agwu

-If a person continues to resist their spiritual calling, Ara Agwu may persist, leading to prolonged episodes of mental imbalance or misfortune.
+If a person continues to resist their spiritual calling or destined path, Ara Agwu may persist, leading to prolonged episodes of mental imbalance or misfortune.
 The affliction is not permanent; it endures only as long as the person remains arrogant or negligent, if they refuse to accept their cultural and spiritual responsibilities.
-In this sense, Ara Agwu serves as both a warning and a punishment, urging the chosen person to embrace their role as a healer or spiritual leader.

 It is important to note that not everyone called to be a healer or spiritual leader must undergo Ara Agwu.
 The condition is typically reserved for those who stubbornly resist their spiritual election.
 For those who willingly accept their calling especially from a young age, the path to becoming a healer or spiritual guide may be smoother, without the need for such drastic spiritual intervention.